mikeblaa/book-notes/README.md

 Completed notes from books that I've finished reading.

+* [The Goal: A Process of Ongoing Improvement - 30th Anniversary Edition](the-goal.md) by Eliyahu M. Goldratt, Jeff Cox
 * [The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win](the-phoenix-project.md) by Gene Kim

 ### Incomplete Notes